Leopoldo Martínez Nucete: Education and early career

-Martínez Nucete graduated as a lawyer from the Andrés Bello Catholic University (UCAB) and received two LL.M. degrees from Harvard University (1989) and University of Miami (2008).
-In addition, he is a Mid-Career Fellow (MCF '96) in International Studies and Economic Policy from the School of Public and International Affairs at Princeton University.
-He was also Professor of Law at the UCAB in Venezuela, and a Visiting Scholar at Harvard Law School in 1995.
-In 1996 he published his first book "Democracia Económica" (Princeton Academic Press, 1996) and lately 94 Paradoxes to Consider in the 21st.
-Century (Editorial Dahbar, 2019).
+Martínez Nucete earned his law degree at the Andrés Bello Catholic University (UCAB), completed an LL.M. at Harvard University in 1989, spent 1995 as a visiting scholar at Harvard Law School, and undertook a Mid-Career Fellowship in International Studies and Economic Policy at Princeton University's School of Public and International Affairs in 1996.
+He later obtained a second LL.M. from the University of Miami in 2008.
+Martínez taught constitutional law at UCAB and published his first book, Democracia Económica (Princeton Academic Press, 1996), followed by 94 Paradoxes to Consider in the 21st Century (Editorial Dahbar, 2019), which was featured at the Hay Festival Cartagena in February 2020.